1942 in the Negro Leagues

 - March 19: Jackie Robinson, four-sport star UCLA athlete, and Nate Moreland, veteran of both the Negro National League and Mexican League arrived unannounced and asked for tryouts with the Chicago White Sox at their training camp in Pasadena, but White Sox manager Jimmy Dykes turned them down, explaining that it was not up to him, but to the owners of the club.
 According to Dykes, "There is no clause in the National Baseball Federation's constitution, nor is there one in the bylaws of the major leagues which prevents Negro ball players from participation in Organized Baseball.
 Rather it is an unwritten law.
 The matter is out of the hands of us managers.
 We are powerless to act and it's strictly up to the club owners and Judge Landis to start the ball rolling.
 Go after them!"
 Dykes went on to say that he would hire Negro players if he were allowed, and that he believed that all 15 other major league managers would do as well if not prevented by owners.
 A few years before, seeing him play in California's semi-pro circuit, Dykes had declared Robinson to be "worth $50,000 of anybody's money."

 - May 24: Satchel Paige and the Kansas City Monarchs defeated Dizzy Dean's All-Stars, a team comprising mostly major and high-minor league players currently serving in the military, by a 3-1 count in Chicago's Wrigley Field.
 One week later, Paige pitched for the Homestead Grays and beat Dean's squad again, this time by an 8-1 count, in Griffith Stadium.
 The games drew 29,775 and approximately 22,00 respectively.
-More games were planned, but Judge Landis ordered an end to them shortly after the second game, citing the fact that they are not officially sanctioned as Army-Navy Relief Fund games.
+More games were planned, but Commissioner Landis ordered an end to them shortly after the second game, citing the fact that they are not officially sanctioned as Army-Navy Relief Fund games.
+A planned contest scheduled in Indianapolis was summarily cancelled.

 - July 5: The Jacksonville Red Caps failed to show for a game in Memphis with the Red Sox.
-The team then dropped out of the NAL and continued as a semi-pro operation.
+Having sold or traded its best players to other teams, the Red Caps continued to play NAL teams when they could afford the transporation, operating as a semi-pro team.
+They still finished with a better record than the Chicago American Giants.

 - July 17: Following a closed-door discussion with Brooklyn Dodgers manager Leo Durocher, in which Durocher reportedly denied responsibility for a quote in the New York Daily Worker blaming the owners of big league clubs for segregation, Commissioner Landis issued an official statement saying "Negroes are not barred Organized Baseball by the Commissioner and never have in my 21 years I have served as Commissioner.
 There is no rule in Organized baseball prohibiting their participation and never has been to my knowledge.
 If Durocher or any other manager, or all of them want to sign one or 25 Negro players, it's all right with me."